nginx/njs-acme/README.md

         npm run watch

 3. Edit the source files.
 When you save a change, the watcher will rebuild `./dist/acme.js` or display errors.

-## Building the `acme.js` File

-### With Docker

-Run this command to build an NGINX container that has the `acme.js` file and an example config loaded:

-    make docker-build

-You can then copy the created `acme.js` file out of the container with this command:

-    make docker-copy
-The `acme.js` file will then be copied into the `dist/` directory.

-### Without Docker

-To build `acme.js` from the TypeScript source, first ensure that you have Node.js (at least version 14.15) installed on your machine, then:

-1. Install dependencies

-        npm ci

-1. Build it:

-        npm run build

-1. `./dist/acme.js`  would contain the JavaScript code

 ## Testing